HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/restart_webengine_server.md

 ---
 id: restart-webengine-server
-title: Restart WebEngine Server
+title: Restarting the WebEngine server
 ---

-## Introduction
-This document outlines the steps to restart the WebEngine server through Kubernetes.
+This topic provides the command to restart the WebEngine server through Kubernetes.

 To restart the WebEngine server, execute the following command: